twinfoundation/verifiable-storage/packages/verifiable-storage-rest-client/docs/reference/classes/VerifiableStorageClient.md

 `Promise`\<\{ `data`: `Uint8Array`\<`ArrayBufferLike`\>; `receipt`: `IJsonLdNodeObject`; \}\>

-The data for the Verifiable Storage.
+The data for the verifiable storage item.

 #### Implementation of